Horizon-LEAD/irtx-jsprit/README.md

 To run the model, the environment needs to be prepared:

 - A `conda` or `mamba` environment needs to be set up in which the Python code of the model is run.
 The LEAD repository provides `environment.yml` which describes the `conda` environment and all dependencies.

+- Note that some of the dependencies installed via `conda > pip` need a recent compiler available on the system.
+Additionally, the MATSim instances that are run in the pipeline need to have access to the fonts available on the system.
+On an Ubunutu system, it suffices to `apt install build-essential fontconfig`.

 - A `Java` runtime needs to be present on the executing machine.
 It is recommended to set up an **Adoptium OpenJDK 11** (https://adoptium.net).